tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸识别/产品简介/产品优势_intl_en.md

 ### Diverse use cases
-Face Recognition provides simple APIs and has diverse use cases such as access control, security surveillance, VIP identification, sign-in, payment and login.
+Face Recognition provides simple APIs and has diverse use cases such as access control, VIP identification, sign-in, payment and login.

 ### Real-time response
 Face Recognition features high concurrence, high throughput, and low latency.
 It can search and process millions of faces in hundreds of milliseconds, meeting you needs in real time.